-Research also found that one specific bacterium linked to periodontitis, Streptococcus sanguis, spreads to the heart once it enters the body.
+According to the American Society for Microbiology, research has found that one specific bacterium linked to periodontitis, Streptococcus sanguis, spreads to the heart once it enters the body.
 This bacterium also plays a role in strokes.
-Additional research links the bacteria to a thickening of the carotid (neck) arteries which carry blood to the brain.
+Additional research links the bacterium to thickening of the carotid (neck) arteries, which carry blood to the brain.

 If you notice any of these symptoms, make an appointment with your dentist.
 The sooner you seek care, the better your chances of reversing any damage from periodontitis.